curtiswest/pepi/docs/about-pepi.rst

 #.
 Extensible, well-documented and able to support future needs
 #.
 Rapidly and reliably capture images across all cameras
 #.
 Cross-platform, cross-language, so servers running new hardware (e.g. new computer, new cameras) can be implemented in the future without changes to the overall architecture.
 #.
-Ultimately, produce a low-cost scale that can scale.
+Ultimately, produce a low-cost system that can scale.